-The College of Arts and Sciences and the university provide many vehicles for units to share their content.
-Please refer to the resources below to submit your news to college publications (News & Updates) and university publications (onCampus).
-If you have a piece of news to share with the Marketing and Communications office, please also submit your story ideas at the link below.
+The College of Arts and Sciences and the university provide many options for units to share their news.
+Please refer to our resources to submit your news to college channels (Around the Oval, Experts in the Media and our event calendar) and university publications (onCampus).
+If you have a piece of news to share with the Marketing and Communications office, please also submit your story ideas to our office.

-The weekly e-newsletter for the College of Arts and Sciences is published each Wednesday afternoon (with occasional exceptions for holiday schedules).
-The deadline for content submissions is Monday at noon.
-News & Updates features timely news, announcements, events, experts and accomplishments in the college.
+This weekly e-newsletter for the College of Arts and Sciences is published each Wednesday afternoon (with occasional exceptions for holiday schedules).
+The deadline for content submissions is Friday at noon (review guidelines here).
+Around the Oval features timely research news, events, experts and accomplishments in the college.

 onCampus Today and onCampus Weekly are e-newsletters that are great vehicles to share your news items with wider university faculty, staff and student audiences.